Teen: Great Wolf Lodge water park ignored assault claim

 KGW reached out to Great Wolf Lodge which offered this statement:

 “The safety and well-being of our guests is always our top priority.
-Chehalis Tribal Enforcement was called to investigate an alleged incident between guests at our resort Saturday evening and we are assisting law enforcement as needed."
+Chehalis Tribal Enforcement was called to investigate an alleged incident between guests at our resort Saturday evening and we are assisting law enforcement as needed," the statement read.